munificent/craftinginterpreters/book/jumping-back-and-forth.md

 Imagine it like this.
 You have two computers with the same program running on the same exact same inputs -- so totally deterministic.
-You pause one of them at an arbitrary point in the program.
+You pause one of them at an arbitrary point in its execution.
 What data would you need to send to the other computer to be able to stop it exactly as far along as the first one was?

 If your program only allows simple statements like assignment, it's easy.
 You just need to know the point after the last statement you executed.
 Basically a breakpoint, the `ip` in our VM, or the line number in an error message.

 Adding branching control flow like if and switch doesn't add any more to this.
-Even if the marker points inside on of branches, we can still tell we are.
+Even if the marker points inside a branch, we can still tell we are.

 Once you add function calls, you need something more.
 You could have paused the first computer in the middle of a function, but that function may be called from